MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

 1. Create a zip file, that contains the required package and its dependencies.

-      * For private packages: zip the folder of the package and those of its dependencies.
+      * For private packages: zip the folder of the package and the folders of its dependencies.
       * For public packages, zip the files that were downloaded in the previous step.

         > [!NOTE]